13 min read

 Step 5: Keep a close eye on the data and your work methods.
 Ask yourself:

-Step 6: Focus on tuning your gluer consistently until you have pushed it to its full possible potential.
+Step 6: Focus on tuning your gluer consistently until you have pushed it to its maximum possible potential.
+If you’re not sure how to do this, find out here how to maximize your folder-gluer’s productivity.

-Step 7: Make sure that you’ve implemented the “top 5 ways to increase your folder-gluer capacity with $0 investment.”
+Step 7: Make sure that you’ve implemented the “top 5 ways to increase your folder-gluer output with $0 investment.”

-Step 8: Once you’ve reached the tipping point where your folder-gluer hit maximum capacity, start exploring complementary solutions and automation solutions.
+Step 8: Once you’ve reached the tipping point where your folder-gluer hit its maximum capacity, start exploring folder gluer packaging equipment and peripherals.

-At IMPACK, we specialize in analyzing packaging producers’ work methods and designing packing aid, semi-automated packers and fully-automated packers around folder-gluers.
+At IMPACK, we specialize in analyzing packaging producers' work methods and designing pre-feeders, pre-packers, packers and stackers around folder-gluers of varying degrees, levels and scopes of automation, versatility and performance.

 Are you considering getting a folder-gluer packer but feeling unsure on where or how to start?
 You can learn more by reading the two articles I carefully hand-picked below: